-Our foreign currency exposures are primarily concentrated in the Euro, British Pound and Hong Kong dollar.
+Our foreign currency exposures are primarily concentrated in the Brazilian Real, British Pound, Chinese Yuan Renminbi, Euro, Hong Kong dollar, Indian Rupee, and Singapore dollar.
 We periodically enter into foreign currency exchange contracts with terms normally lasting less than nine months to protect against the adverse effects that exchange-rate fluctuations may have on our foreign currency-denominated receivables, payables, cash flows and reported income.
 We do not enter into financial instruments for speculation or trading purposes.

 The derivatives we enter into have not qualified for hedge accounting.
-The gains and losses on both the derivatives and the foreign currency-denominated balances are recorded as foreign exchange transaction gains or losses and are classified in other (expense) income, net.
+The gains and losses on both the derivatives and the foreign currency-denominated balances are recorded as foreign exchange transaction gains or losses and are classified in other income (expense), net.
 Derivatives are recorded on the balance sheet at fair value.
 The estimated fair value of derivative financial instruments represents the amount required to enter into similar offsetting contracts with similar remaining maturities based on quoted market prices.
-See Note 18 for further information concerning derivatives.
+See Note 19 for further information concerning derivatives.